 I’ll probably compare the two in a full–fledged blog post, but the end result is pretty similar: good for fishing out the kick drum and toms, not so much for cymbals and ghost notes.

 Anyhoo, with the drums “isolated”, I’m pretty sure that’s what the kick is supposed to be doing.
-I say supposed to since the rhythm of the kick drum is often mangled during those four bars into something in between a 16th and a 16th note triplet.
+I say “supposed to” since the rhythm of the kick drum is often mangled during those four bars into something in between a 16th note and a 16th note triplet.
 I’m not surprised; this is a challenging passage to play at tempo (this is what I call a “go for it” moment — don’t hurt yourself trying to play it).